most precious natural

 People don’t really think about the water they use and how it is returned to the environment in a responsible manner.
 It takes a lot of effort to “Make it Pure.”
-That is why SLCDPU has created the “Make It Pure” initiative to educate people about what it takes to capture and treat wastewater, why we must use water wisely, and to think about what we are putting in our sinks and toilets.
-By doing a few simple things we can help it will Make it Pure, protect the environment, lower the cost of wastewater collection and treatment, and help us all save money.
+That is why SLCDPU has created the “Make It Pure” initiative to educate people about what it takes to capture and treat wastewater, why we must use water wisely and to think about what we are putting down our sinks and toilets.
+By doing a few simple things we can help Make it Pure, protect the environment and lower the cost of wastewater collection and treatment — this will help us all save money.